 Emergency shovel: these compact shovels fit neatly in your trunk, giving you a way to both dig your car out of a snow pile and still leaving enough room for your luggage.
 If you happen to go into the ditch, a shovel will be a big help in getting your car unstuck.

 Jumper cables or jump starter box: while jumper cables will be fine if another car is present, jump starter boxes can recharge your car’s battery through their own power, meaning they’re the safer option.
+Jump starter boxes have become more convenient and powerful with recent tech advances.
+Some of them are small enough to fit into your glove box and when fully charged, can last for a surprisingly high number of jump starts.

 Spare tire: a winter road trip essential includes a spare tire.
 Ensure that the spare tire is properly inflated to the right PSI.
 You don’t want to get a flat and then realize you can’t use your spare tire.